Yitzack/Short-Projects/Mandelbrot/README.md

 javac Complex.java
 javac Pixel.java
 javac Mandelbrot.java
 Java is stinking fast on a single core.
 There is a repaint reqeuest for every pass through the loop, but its fast enough that I can't tell.
 It also throws a bunch of exceptions.
-But because it produces the expected image, I'm not going to do anything about.
+But because it produces the expected image, I'm not going to do anything about it.